You are here

 The cost to submit an application is USD $70.00.
 You may request a fee waiver by submitting a letter with your application explaining why you are requesting the waiver, accompanied by a letter of support from your secondary school college/guidance counselor or head of school.

-Curriculum: Applicants must be completing or have completed the equivalent of 12 years of education (primary and secondary) or the program of study that leaves them eligible for admission to university-level study in the educational system in which they are enrolled.
+CURRICULUM: Applicants must be completing or have completed the equivalent of 12 years of education (primary and secondary) or the program of study that leaves them eligible for admission to university-level study in the educational system in which they are enrolled.
 For example, students who are completing or who have only completed O level or GCSE/IGCSE study are not eligible to apply and should do so when they are completing the final year of A level study, or the equivalent.

-Advanced Placement: Lehigh grants advanced placement and credit for Advanced Placement (AP) examinations completed with a score of 4 or 5; for International Baccalaureate Higher-Level examinations completed with a score of 5, 6 or 7 (except for IB HL Physics, which requires a score of 6 or 7); and for Advanced Level (A Level) examinations completed with a score of A or B.
+ADVANCED PLACEMENT: Lehigh grants advanced placement and credit for most Advanced Placement (AP) examinations completed with a score of 4 or 5; for International Baccalaureate Higher-Level examinations completed with a score of 5, 6 or 7 (except for IB HL Physics, which will not be accepted for credit); and for Advanced Level (A Level) examinations completed with a score of A or B.

 Lehigh grants advanced placement and credit for the SAT II Chemistry examination if completed with a score of 750 or higher and for SAT II modern language examinations if completed with scores of 600 or higher.

-Financial Aid: Lehigh offers financial aid to international students on a very limited basis.
+FINANCIAL AID: Lehigh offers financial aid to international students on a very limited basis.
 For more information about financial aid for international students, please visit the financial aid page for information for non-U.S. citizens.
 If you are a U.S. citizen or permanent resident alien living abroad, and you want to apply for federal financial aid, you must have a U.S. Social Security Number.
 You should apply for this at the local U.S. embassy or consulate as soon as possible.